Five Advantages of Scenario-Based Forecasting

 Assumptions are hard-coded.

-Forecasting using ForesightXL is structured around the ForesightXL Five Factor Forecast Framework, you do not rebuild the model.
-You adjust contextual inputs and re-run the forecast.
+With ForesightXL’s Five Factor Forecast Framework, you do not rebuild the model for each scenario; You adjust contextual inputs in plain English and re-run the forecast.
+That helps finance test assumptions, explore decisions, and keep forecasting aligned with the latest business thinking.

-The deterministic baseline remains anchored in the data.
+The baseline forecast remains anchored in the time series.
 AI assists in interpreting business context and structuring adjustments on top of that anchor.
 It does not replace the mathematical foundation.

 This allows rapid simulation of base cases, downside conditions, capacity constraints, and strategic initiatives without destabilising the underlying model.